 Are guinea pigs loud at night?
-No, guinea pigs are not loud at night, they are actually quiet animals but they do communicate with each other sometimes during the night.
-Even though they don’t create chaos at home during the night, these rodents are basically loquacious and communicate with each other a lot.
+They are actually quiet animals but they do sometimes communicate with each other during the night.
 The variety of noises they make during the night can sometimes be irritating and disturb your sleep if you keep their cage in the same room where you sleep.

-Many pet owners don’t take efforts to know and learn what kind of sounds guinea pigs make.
+Many pet owners don’t make an effort to know and learn what kind of sounds guinea pigs make.
 They never really know when their pet is in distress or excited.
 Sometimes, guinea pigs just need food to satiate their hunger, for which they make small screechy noises.

 If you don’t understand the behavior of your guinea pig, this can be an issue because you won’t recognize potential health problems.
 A little effort invested in learning their ways of communication can save you from lots of hassle.

 These are the most common sounds you must know that guinea pigs can make during the night: